JackaChou/PID-Tuner-Simulator-v0.8.4/README.md

 An interactive, web-based PID tuning simulator with a response optimization auto-tuner.
 This platform is specifically designed for educational purposes in process control, automation, and related engineering courses.

-Developed by **Wenjin Zhou** from the Taiyuan University of Technology.
+Developed by **Wenjin Zhou** from Taiyuan University of Technology.

 ---